blfcweb/biggestlittlefc.github.io/hotel.md

 - Subwoofers are not allowed at all this year, because of the general guests in the smoking floor directly above.
 - Being on the hospitality floor makes it *less* likely for you to get a noise complaint, but it's not a guarantee; noise still travels through floors and ceilings.
 - It's still *your* sleeping room, so *you* are responsible for any damages.
 Don't let your gatherings get out of hand.
+- *You* are responsible if anyone underage is found in your room with alcohol, or if anyone at all is found in your room with illegal drugs.
+It doesn't matter where they got them from.
 - Make a good impression: If you see any mess in the hall, *clean it up,* even if the mess isn't your fault.
 - You should be able to talk in your room without yelling.
 If you have to yell, your room is getting too loud.
 Keep music below yelling volume too.
 - Quiet it down a bit more after midnight.